cjrentier/ION-API-viaPostman/README.md

 The Collection is using an Environment and has been configured using the variables like described above.

-Configure manually in the Authorization Tab of the **Collection** the following parameters: Access Token = Available Tokens, use {{access_token}} in the next field, Header Prefix = Bearer.
+Configure manually in the Authorization Tab of the **Collection** the following parameters:
+* Access Token = Available Tokens,
+* use {{access_token}} in the next field,
+* Header Prefix = Bearer.

+There is no need to press the **Get New Access Token** button at the bottom anymore as the script will be executed automatically upon each request.

 ![image](https://user-images.githubusercontent.com/82956918/154132561-2c374b54-9af1-4dab-9724-a684b47effdb.png)